-Local exhaust ventilation (LEV) thorough examination and testing (TExT) is a legal requirement under the HSE's COSHH regulations.
-It is essential to use LEV systems as a control measure to capture and transport harmful substances released from a production process before they enter a workplace atmosphere and environment.
+Local Exhaust Ventilation (LEV) thorough examination and testing (TExT) is a legal requirement under the HSE's COSHH regulations.
+It is essential to use local exhaust ventilation systems as a control measure to capture and transport harmful substances released from a production process before they enter a workplace atmosphere and environment.

 Element provides a comprehensive range of LEV testing services across a range of extraction systems, in accordance with HSG258 guidelines, to help you make certain that the workplace is safe and compliant.

 LEV testing and examination is a legal requirement under the Control of Substances Hazardous to Health (COSHH) regulations; your equipment must be examined and tested at least once every 14 months to ensure compliance with health and safety standards.
 Test reports often form part of a company's insurance requirements and are essential to avoid prosecution, insurance invalidation, and employee illness.